Empowering women in Aticco

 - "The mens club"...
 The normalization of behavior has started a process in which women, and especially in the world of sales, do not have to adapt to the tone of the especially male environment in which we "moved" but we can be ourselves, we can raise our hand when there is an uncomfortable behavior and it is respected.

 But the truth is that we have made progress and it shows, in my current team I do not notice any difference between sexes and there is total internal transparency.
-I hope that, with everyone's collaboration, this process will not slow down worldwide.
-All good things come to those who wait, but they do come.
+I hope that, with the collaboration of everyone, this process will not stop worldwide.
+All good things are worth waiting for, but they come.

-What female references have inspired you in your career?
+Which female figures have inspired you in your career?

-My references are not »renowned», they are the companions and mentors that I have had by my side throughout my life... different cultures, generations, professions, etc. The conversations at lunchtime about past experiences, learning, experiences that have made me learn, change my perspective, become stronger and find my voice.
-Anie, my sister, Mylena, Nuria, Mamen, Ana, Raquel, Xulia, Noe, Lucía... my mother, ... my father! who is not a feminine reference, but he is a feminist.
-My parents have always supported me in everything, never made me feel limited for »being a woman».
+My role models are not "renowned", they are the colleagues and mentors I have had by my side throughout my life... different cultures, generations, professions, etc. The conversations at lunchtime about past experiences, learnings, experiences that have made me learn, change perspective, make me stronger and find my voice.
+Anie, my sister, Mylena, Nuria, Mamen, Ana, Raquel, Xulia, Noe, Lucía... my mother, ... my father! who is not a female role model, but is a feminist.
+My parents have always supported me in everything, they have never made me feel limited by "being a woman".

-They are people who are relevant only to me, but who in the end are the ones who influence me the most in my day to day life.
-They have given me what I need to advance in my professional career... from a refuge where I can let my anger flow in the face of certain inequalities and excesses, as a springboard from which to take energy, security and momentum to launch myself into the unknown, without fear, without prejudice, without limits...
+They are relevant people only to me, but in the end they are the ones that influence me the most in my day to day.
+They have given me what I need to advance in my professional career... from a refuge where I can let my anger flow in the face of certain inequalities and excesses, to a springboard from which to gather energy, security and momentum to launch myself into the unknown, without fear, without prejudice, without limits...

 Anna Muñoz

-From your perspective, what is the current situation of women in the labor market?
+From your perspective, what is the current situation of women in the workplace?

-At a general level, there is a lot of evidence that has shown that women suffer very significant job discrimination compared to men.
-It is a very complex situation to deal with, since it is very widespread.
+In general, there is much evidence that has shown that women suffer very significant workplace discrimination compared to male counterparts.
+It is a very complex situation to deal with, as it is very widespread.
 It begins in the education we receive, the stories we read, the cultural references and models that society offers us.

-In the world of healthcare, where I work, as in other fields, women have been gaining a prominent role.
-Even so, when you analyze the names of the women who reach senior management positions, we again see a male predominance that does not correspond to the ratio of women to men in the rank and file.
+In the healthcare world, where I work, as in other fields, women have been gaining significant prominence.
+Even so, when you analyze the names of the women who reach higher-level management positions, we see again the male dominance that does not correspond to the women/men ratio at the base level.

-If we analyze the percentage of employers around us who discriminate against women for fear of maternity leave, it would make our hair stand on end!
-This is very shocking.
+If we analyze the percentage of entrepreneurs in our environment who discriminate against women for fear of maternity leave, it would make our hair stand on end!
+Which is very shocking.
 If this happens to us in other places, the situation is infinitely worse.
-There are shocking examples, such as the same resume, but signed by Jane or John Smith.
-The salary proposal for Jane will be lower than that of John.
+There are striking examples, such as the same resume, but signed by Jane or John Smith.
+The salary proposal for Jane will be lower than that for John.

 The startup model has a different dynamic.
-First of all, it seems that it is not so subject to discrimination, since there is no entrepreneur who makes you a contract and discriminates against you because you are a woman.
+Initially, it seems that it is not so subject to discrimination, since there is no employer who makes you a contract and discriminates against you for being a woman.
 It could also be argued that being an entrepreneur does not depend on gender, but on individual initiative and personality.
-But when you look at the number of women entrepreneurs compared to men, it comes back to what happens in the working world in general, there are fewer women entrepreneurs compared to men.
-There are so many factors involved that it is complicated to solve.
+But when we analyze the number of female entrepreneurs compared to men, what happens in the working world in general happens again, there are fewer female entrepreneurs compared to men.
+There are so many factors involved that it is difficult to solve.

-In the business world, women have to learn how to make a budget, as they are often not very objective and tend to undervalue their work.
-In the same way, women are used to discussing a budget more, if you compare it to a man.
-Gender also implies certain differences in topics such as networking.
-Men often tend to show solidarity with each other and build empathy, meet outside of work hours and establish relationships outside of the professional, which helps in decision making.
+In the business world, women have to learn how to create a budget, since they tend to be less objective and undervalue their work from the start.
+Similarly, a woman's budget is often more scrutinized compared to a man's.
+Gender also implies certain differences in areas such as networking.
+Men often tend to support each other and create empathy, meet outside of working hours, and establish relationships outside of professional settings, which helps in decision-making.
 This is less frequent in the case of women.

-What female references have inspired you in your career?
+Which female figures have inspired you in your career?

-When I was a research fellow at the Hospital Clínic in Barcelona, I had an exceptional teacher.
-Her name was Dr. Teresa Gallart, an extraordinary physician, who worked on AIDS immunology.
-Teresa was born in 1942 in Artesa de Lleida, a town in the region of Segrià.
-She always explained the great difficulties she had to study medicine, because at that time and place, it seemed that her destiny was to be a housewife, happily married and with many children.
+During my time as a research fellow at the Hospital Clínic of Barcelona, I had an exceptional teacher.
+Her name was Dr. Teresa Gallart, an extraordinary doctor who worked in AIDS immunology.
+Teresa was born in 1942 in Artesa de Lleida, a municipality in the Segrià region.
+She always explained the great difficulties she had in getting to study medicine, since at that time and place, it seemed that her destiny was to be a housewife, happily married and with many children.

-Currently, more than female referents, I would talk about entities that have been essential to inspire me as an entrepreneur: Barcelona Activa and its Inicia program, aimed at women who have a business idea or an entrepreneurial project and want to start it up.
-For me it has been fundamental, since they train you in what it means to be an entrepreneur and they work not only on the technical side, making a business plan, finances... but they also take great care of the emotional side.
-Programs like these make things much easier for you!
+Currently, more than female role models, I would talk about entities that have been essential to inspire me as an entrepreneur: Barcelona Activa and its Inicia program, aimed at women who have a business idea or an entrepreneurial project and want to launch it.
+For me it has been fundamental, since they train you in what it means to be an entrepreneur and they work, not only on the technical part, of making a business plan, the finances... but they also take great care of the emotional part.
+Programs like these make things a lot easier for you!

 Eva Carbonell